JosephSilber/bouncer/readme.md

 php artisan db:seed --class=BouncerSeeder
 ```

-### How can I use a different set of roles & abilities for the public section of my site and the dashboard section, respectively?
+### Can I use a different set of roles & abilities for the public & dashboard sections of my site, respectively??

 Bouncer's [`scope`](#the-scope-middleware) can be used to section off different parts of the site, creating a silo for each one of them with its own set of roles & abilities:

-1. Create a `ScopeBouncer` [middleware](https://laravel.com/docs/5.5/middleware#defining-middleware) that takes an identifier and sets it as the current scope:
+1. Create a `ScopeBouncer` [middleware](https://laravel.com/docs/5.5/middleware#defining-middleware) that takes an `$identifier` and sets it as the current scope:

     ```php
     use Bouncer, Closure;